mbejger/polgraw-allsky/doc/readme_search.txt

    provided (for example, from a directory containing the data):

    ./search -d . -o ./candidates -i 42 -b 271 -a L1 --whitenoise

-   The program will proceed assuming white noise and use Livingston L1 detector location parameters (see settings.c)
+   The program will proceed assuming white noise and use Livingston L1 detector location parameters (defined in settings.c)

    Additional switches:

 	-d	Data directory (default is .)